 ; and

-S-42 (SS-153);
+S-42 (SS-153).

-US Navy photo # NH 53437, from the collections of the US Naval Historical Center.
+USN photo # NH 53437, from the collections of the US Naval Historical Center.

-SS 155 143k S-44 (SS-155), was one of six E.B. boat's extensivley modernized during WW II.
+SS 155 143k S-44 (SS-155), was one of six E.B. boat's extensively modernized during WW II.
 The refit included installation of air conditioning, with the unit installed in the crew space abaft the control room, alongside the refrigerator.

 S-44 was fitted with radar (SJ forward, SD abaft the bridge), a loop antenna built into the periscope shears for underwater reception, & a free flooding structure carrying a 20-mm anti-aircraft gun, with a box for 4-in ready-service ammunition below it.